MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/aggregate-functions-the-calc-function-and-the-new-keyword.md

 mtps_version: v=office.15
 ---

-# Aggregate Functions, the CALC Function, and the NEW Keyword
+# Aggregate functions, the CALC function, and the NEW keyword

 **Applies to**: Access 2013, Office 2013